Jadarma/advent-of-code-kotlin/docs/topics/workflow.md

     - Each day has a directory as a base path: `/aockt/y[year]/d[twoDigitDay]`
     - In that directory, the input is in the `input.txt` file.
     - The solutions use `solution_part1.txt` and `solution_part2.txt`.
-      They are added in as discovered.
+      They are added in gradually, as discovered.

 > ***DO NOT Commit Puzzle Inputs!***
 >